zined1/cloud_detection/README.md

 # Cloud detection in optical satellite images
 ## Introduction

-This paper is an implementation of [Introducing spatial information in k-means algorithm for cloud detection in optical satellite images](http://adsabs.harvard.edu/abs/2001SPIE.4168...67B).
+This repository is an implementation of [Introducing spatial information in k-means algorithm for cloud detection in optical satellite images](http://adsabs.harvard.edu/abs/2001SPIE.4168...67B).

 Here below, some examples: